Skip to main content

 Vatnajokull National Park

-Established in 2008 by combining Iceland’s former Jokulsargljufur and Skaftafell National Parks, Vatnajokull National Park is one of Europe’s largest national parks.
-It presents incredibly diverse and dramatic scenery including glacial plateaus, active volcanoes, towering ice caps, black-sand beaches, and terrain that is bubbling with geothermal activity.
-The park is dominated by the Vatnajokull glacier, Europe’s third-largest glacier, and contains Iceland’s highest mountain (Oraefajokull) and deepest lake (Jokulsarlon).
+Located in southern Iceland, Vatnajokull National Park is renowned for its incredibly diverse and dramatic scenery, including glacial plateaus, active volcanoes, towering ice caps, black-sand beaches, and terrain that is bubbling with geothermal activity.
+Vatnajokull glacier, the continent’s largest glacier, dominates the UNESCO World Heritage Site, which also contains Iceland’s highest mountain (Oraefajokull) and its deepest lake (Jokulsarlon).

-• Dress in layers, bring waterproof boots, and be prepared for the weather to change unexpectedly.
+• Dress in layers, bring waterproof boots, and be prepared for the weather to change.

 • Hiking trails are marked according to level of difficulty and indicate which are appropriate for wheelchair users or visitors with limited mobility.

 To reach Vatnajokull National Park’s Skaftafell Visitor Center, you can either drive from Reykjavik (about four hours) or take a bus or organized tour.
-The town of Hofn is another park gateway, accessible from Reykjavik by regular flights or by bus.
+The town of Hofn is another park gateway, accessible from Reykjavik by regular flights or bus.
+Hofn is approximately 130 kilometers from the Skaftafell Visitor Center, and it has rental cars available at the airport.
+However, most travelers prefer to book guided tours such as this Private Full-Day Tour of the Vatnajökull Glaciers from Höfn.

 The best time to visit Vatnajokull National Park is in summer when days are longest, trail conditions are best for hiking, and boat tours around the Jokulsarlon lagoon are possible.
 While crowds are sparse in the winter, daylight hours can be as few as four in mid-December and many sights may be inaccessible.